aubm/aubm-website/content/posts/extending-the-kubernetes-api.md

 The experience was (and still is) really simple, I just had to focus on the code and the [SDK](https://cloud.google.com/sdk) would take care of the whole deployment workflow.
 No additional work needed, the workloads scale automatically from zero and you can even manage traffic routing across multiple versions of an app using a very simplified interface.

-All this come at the expense of some restrictions.
+All this comes at the expense of some restrictions.
 App Engine ([standard](https://cloud.google.com/appengine/docs/standard)) is limited to specific runtime environments and it is not a good fit for legacy or stateful applications.
 At some point, I started working on a project where multi-cloud was a critical aspect of the design.
 Deployments had to be reproducible on various cloud environments, and for that, App Engine was not so great either.
 So I turned myself on Kubernetes, and from there the code path to production obviously became a bit more complicated.